tompittson/katacoda-scenarios/kubernetes-interaction/step3.md

 The `kubectl api-resources` command does not tell you what versions of the API groups are in use on the current cluster.
 You can find this information using another command.

 `kubectl api-versions`{{execute}}

+> See the documentation for more details about [API versioning](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) and the [deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).